The Fortunate Isles and Their Union: Sources

-For source material for his text, Jonson relied upon the Speculum Sophicum Rhodo-strautoricum of Teophilus Schweigardt (1618) and the Artis Kabbalisticae of Pierre Morestel (1621).
+For source material for his text, Jonson relied upon the Speculum Sophicum Rhodostauroticum of Teophilus Schweigardt (1618) and the Artis Kabbalisticae of Pierre Morestel (1621).
 The name Johphiel derives from Cornelius Agrippa's De Occulta Philosophia (later translated to English under the title Three Books of Occult Philosophy).

 Publication

 The text of The Fortunate Isles was published in quarto soon after its performance in 1625.
 The quarto is dated "1624," since prior to 1751 the English started the New Year on 25 March.
 [See: Old Style and New Style dates.]
 The masque was reprinted in the second folio collection of Jonson's works in 1641, and in subsequent editions of the collected works.